Azure/vm-scale-sets/preview/upgrade/readme.md

 		Sku: 16.04-LTS
 		Version: latest

-	For testing purposes you can use this nightly build during preview as well:
+	For testing purposes you can use this nightly build during preview as well.
+This requires a separate feature flag, so please let us know if you plan to use other than the 3 OS versions above:

 		Publisher: Canonical
 		Offer: UbuntuServer